shriram3/Post-Comment-App/README.md

 # Event-Bus
  - Handles the all the events triggered by post and comment services
  - For implementing Async communication

+# Moderator
+ - This service moderates the comments.
+ - The output of these service will be processed by comment service before communicating to other services.

  # Docker Commands